georgback/CycPred/README.md

 # CycPred
 Tensorflow model for the prediction of cyclizability of provided DNA sequences of length 50

-Usage:
+## Usage:

 python CycPred.py inputfile outputfile

-+ Inputfile must be sequences of length 50 bp, seperated by newlines
++ Inputfile must be DNA sequences consisting of only A,T,G or C of length 50 bp, seperated by newlines

 + Outputfile is a text file with newline seperated predicted cyclizability values for each sequence